Resume for Carpenter

 - Introduce yourself and include the exact position you’re applying for.

-- You should highlight your relevant experiences or talents which make you a great candidate for the carpentry position.
+- Highlight relevant experiences or skills which make you a great candidate for the carpentry job.

 Summary